 - Other state and federal laws pertinent to a particular business.

 In conducting due diligence, we work with leading environmental consultants to identify “recognized environmental concerns” and quantify the likely costs of corrective action.

 Because parties to a transaction often have conflicting attitudes about post-closing environmental liabilities, we work with our clients to negotiate and draft representations, warranties and indemnities sufficient to help protect their interests.

-Protecting lenders against environmental liabilities has been a special focus of our environmental practice.
+Protecting lenders against environmental liabilities has traditionally been a special focus of our environmental practice.
 We help our lender clients decide whether:

 - Environmental conditions on a property are satisfactory to support financing